JonathanKise/6502-Assembly-Interpreter/README.md

 | TXS      | Transfer X to stack pointer       |
 | TYA      | Transfer Y to accumulator         |

-Feel free to explore and modify the code to better understand the 6502 instruction set.
+Feel free to explore and modify the code to better understand and utilize the 6502 instruction set in Node.js.

 ---